Mrs Beeton (1836 – 1865)

 Isabella’s life was not all publishing success though: there were four children, two of whom died young.
 There were multiple unexplained miscarriages.
 Her death has been attributed to her doctor not washing his hands after the birth of her first child, which led to her puerperal fever.
 Recent research, however, has conjectured that Sam suffered from siphylis contracted in early youth while on the European grand tour.
 This he passed on to his wife.

 Many books have been written about Isabella Beeton.
 A radio play was broadcast as early as 1934 with Joyce Carey as Isabella.
 A BBC television film was made in 2006.
-All it needs now is a Hollywood romcom, Recipe for Love, perhaps, starring a transatlantic Sarah Jessica Parker as Isabella and Matthew McConaughey as Sam.
+All it needs now is a Hollywood romcom, can i buy Lyrica online Recipe for Love, perhaps, starring a transatlantic Sarah Jessica Parker as Isabella and Matthew McConaughey as Sam.

 Mrs Beeton’s story is a story of hope, vision and determination undercut by unfortunate and unpredictable life circumstances.
 That is what makes the Penge connection so poignant.